nvi-inc/mas/tig.md

     -   RDBE multicast

 -   **InfluxDB** is a time-series database.
 It offerers high-performance compression and retrieval.
-This can be at station or off-site.
 It is similar to relational databases you may be familiar with, but is far more efficient at handling time-series data.
 InfluxDB has an SQL like query language, but it is distinct and some concepts differ, so it is best to consider it as a new system.
-I will discuss this further down.
+I will discuss this more later.

     Unlike some other monitoring systems, eg MoniCA or Prometheus, InfluxDB is a push type model.
 This means the clients, ie. the programs with the data,